material-components/material-components-web/packages/mdc-dialog/README.md

 If you do not care about retaining the component instance for the dialog, simply call `attachTo()` and pass it a DOM element.
-This however, is only useful if you do not need to pass a callback to the dialog when the user selects Accept or Cancel.
+This however, is only useful if you do not need to pass a callback to the dialog when the user selects Yes or Cancel.

 ```javascript
 mdc.dialog.MDCDialog.attachTo(document.querySelector('#my-mdc-dialog'));